Model-completeness and decidability of the additive structure of integers expanded with a function for a Beatty sequence: Introduction

 \section{Introduction}

-The subject of this study is the structure $\Za=\langle \ZZ,+,0,1,f\rangle$ which contains the integer addition together with a \textit{trace} of multiplication, that is the function $\ip{\alpha x}$ whose range is the Beatty sequence with modulo $\alpha$.
+The subject of this study is the structure $\Za=\langle \ZZ,+,0,1,f\rangle$ which contains the integer addition together with a \textit{trace} of multiplication; namely the function $\ip{\alpha x}$ whose range is the Beatty sequence with modulo $\alpha$.

+Our results lie in the intersection of two active research programs.
+On the one hand, it relates to the recent works on decidability of the expansions of $\langle \ZZ, +\rangle$ as well as their classification either as stable structures, as in \cite{conant} and \cite{conant-pillay}, or unstable structures as in \cite{kaplan}.
+In this sense, $\Za$ is an instance of an unstable yet decidable expansion of $\langle \mathbb{Z},+\rangle$.